Yangon City Development Committee

 Yangon City Development Committee (ရန်ကုန်မြို့တော် စည်ပင်သာယာရေး ကော်မတီ, abbreviated YCDC) is the administrative body of Yangon, the largest city and former capital of Myanmar (Burma).
 It consists of 18 departments, with headquarters in the Yangon City Hall.
 The committee's chairman also acts as the city's mayor.

+The mayor is directly selected and appointed by the President of Myanmar.
+For instance, as of April 2026, the current mayor, U Myo Myint Aung, was officially assigned the role via a presidential decree under national administrative laws.

 The YCDC is technically independent of the government, and raises its own revenues through tax collection, fees, licenses and property development.
 In the 2011-2012 budget year, YCDC had an estimated deficit of Ks.5 billion, because of high spending on road construction and purchase of waste collection vehicles.